Upgrade your traditional pumpkin pie with a buttery, crunchy topping! This Streusel Pumpkin Pie is the best you’ll ever taste!!

-This is my favorite pumpkin pie, ever!!
-With that said don’t you think you better try it?
 It is what pumpkin pie dreams are made of.
-It’s perfectly pumpkin-y, it has just enough spice, and the well textured streusel just takes it way over the top.
+It’s perfectly pumpkin-y, has just enough spice, and the delicious streusel texture just takes it way over the top.

-I’m all about a crumb topping on pie, it just adds so much more.
-You get more structure (I love the contrast next to the really creamy pumpkin filling), more flavor and more crunch (when it contains nuts like so).
-Pumpkin pie has always seemed a little boring to me but when you add the streusel and mix in a little cream cheese, it’s now complete.
+I’m all about a crumb topping on pie—it just adds so much more.
+You get more structure (I love the contrast next to the really creamy pumpkin filling), more flavor, and more crunch (when it contains nuts like mine).
+Pumpkin pie has always seemed a little boring to me, but when you add the streusel and mix in a little cream cheese?
+It’s now complete!

-For this pie I didn’t blind bake my crust, but if you’d like to feel free to do so.
-I’m torn with blind baking pie crust on a pie like this because I feel it cooks the edges too long and they become too dark and crisp (even when covered), but the bottom won’t have that delicious flake like the sides do if it’s not blind baked.
-So, do as you’d like there I can’t say there is one right or wrong way.
-It saves time not too though so that’s always a definite bonus.
+I didn’t blind-bake my crust for this pie, but if you can if you prefer it.
+I’m torn with blind-baking pie crust on a pie like this, because I feel it cooks the edges too long and they become too dark and crisp (even when covered), but the bottom won’t have that delicious flake like the sides do if it’s not blind baked.
+Skipping the blind-bake will save you time, which is another bonus.
+So, do as you’d like!
+I can’t say there is one right or wrong way.

 - 1/4 cup granulated sugar